Aodh Mac Cathmhaoil: Life

 Mac Cathmhaoil was elected Definitor General of the Friars Minor of the Strict Observance, which gave him authority over all the friars in Europe who followed that branch of the Reform within Order.
 In that capacity, he gave substantial help to Friar Luke Wadding in founding and developing the College of San Isidore and Ludovisi's Pontifical Irish College in Rome, for Irish students.

-On 17 March 1626, Pope Urban VIII, passing over all the other candidates, nominated Mac Aingil as Archbishop of Armagh and Primate of All Ireland.
+On 17 March 1626, Pope Urban VIII, passing over all the other candidates, appointed Mac Aingil to succeed Peter Lombard as Archbishop of Armagh and Primate of All Ireland.
 The consecration took place on 7 June, in the church of St. Isidore.
 Thomas Walsh, Archbishop of Cashel, was consecrated at the same time.
 The consecrating prelate was Cardinal Gabriel de Trejo, a great friend of the Irish.

 Mac Cathmhaoil's health had been much weakened by his duties and the austerities he practised.
 In making the visitations of the provinces of the Order, he had always travelled on foot.
 He also spent much time in prayer and fasting.
-While preparing for his departure, he caught a fever and died.
+While preparing for his departure, he caught a fever and died in the convent of Aracoeli, aged 54, on 22 September 1626.

 Mac Cathmhaoil was buried in the Church of St. Isidore.
 His friend John O'Neill, 3rd Earl of Tyrone, arranged for a monument to be placed on his grave.
 The Latin playwright, Nicolaus Vernulæus (1583–1649), delivered a panegyric before the university commemorating the virtues and learning of the archbishop, saying that he was conspicuous for his virtues, and that his holiness of life and profound learning made him the miracle of his time.
 This address was later published in Cologne in 1657.

 Works

-Mac Cathmhaoil composed four Christmas carols in Irish.
+Mac Cathmhaoil composed four Christmas carols in Irish, including A Naoidhe Naoimh (O Holy Child).

 His major works were in Latin about theology.
-In his Apologia pro Johanne Duns-Scoto, he engaged in Franciscan defence of Duns Scotus against the Dominican-inspired attacks of Bzovius and Cornelius Jansen, claiming Scotus as an Irishman.
+In his Apologia pro Johanne Duns-Scoto, he engaged in Franciscan defence of Duns Scotus against the Dominican-inspired attacks of Bzovius and Nicolaas Janssenius, claiming Scotus as an Irishman.
 He also wrote a work in the Irish language, which was printed at the Irish press in the college of St. Anthony's, Leuven, in 1618, entitled Scáthán Shacramuinte na hAthridhe, or Tractatus de poenitentia et indulgentiis, that is, The Mirror of the Sacrament of Penance.
 (The Latin title did not appear in the text and was used only for cataloguing purposes in Latin libraries.)